fredemmott/XRFrameTools/README.md

 P states higher than 12 should not be reachable while the PC as a whole is not in a sleep state.

+Being in a high P-state is not a bottleneck if it has been reached due to low GPU load; it is a problem if it has been reached due to power or thermal limits.

 ## Warning about misleading numbers

 Your CPU and GPU can be throttled for various reasons, including: